-The trainee.
-One of the key features of the MMC reform is that it is trainee-led.
-It is the trainee’s responsibility to initiate the SLEs and assessments, deciding upon the case/procedure, timing and assessor.
+The foundation doctor.
+One of the key features of the MMC reform is that it is foundation doctor-led.
+It is the foundation doctor’s responsibility to initiate the SLEs and assessments, deciding upon the case/procedure, timing and assessor.

 For more information on assessment, please see our Assessment webpage.